See & Do

 Gold Ba Bird Pectoral

-This human-headed bird represents a ba, the aspect of an individual that flew from the body at the moment of death.
+The human-headed bird represents a ba, the aspect of an individual that flew from the body at the moment of death.
 The deceased’s ability to reach the afterlife depended on the ba reuniting with the body and the ka (“life force”).
-The craftsman created the human face of this beautiful artefact with exquisite sensitivity.
+The pectoral here was made of gold inlaid with glass to mimic turquoise, lapis lazuli, and carnelian.
+In the bird’s claws are shen signs, rings that symbolise the eternal circuit of the sun.
+The craftsman rendered the human face of this beautiful piece with exquisite sensitivity.